 The Climate Change Committee’s Sixth Carbon Budget concludes that “CCUS is essential to achieving Net Zero, at lowest cost, in the UK” and that scenarios where CCUS is excluded or minimised are “likely to significantly increase cumulative emissions over the period to 2050.”

 No, CCUS is necessary to decarbonise many vital sectors beyond fossil fuel electricity, such as iron & steel, fertilizer, cement, chemicals and energy from waste.
-It has an important role to play in decarbonising industry; opening the door for low-carbon hydrogen and unlocking greenhouse gas removals, ensuring that net zero can be achieved across the entire UK economy.
+It has an important role to play in decarbonising industry; opening the door for low-carbon hydrogen and unlocking greenhouse gas removals, ensuring that net zero can be achieved.

 No, current CCUS projects under development in the UK and Europe are not linked to Enhanced Oil Recovery.
 The IEA (International Energy Agency) state that “Less than half of planned CCUS facilities are linked to EOR, with a shift towards dedicated CO2 storage options.”